a-sit-plus/signum/docs/docs/indispensable-asn1.md

 ### ASN.1 Integer
 The ASN.1 engine provides its own bigint-like class, `Asn1Integer`.
 It is capable of encoding arbitrary length signed integers to write and read them from ASN.1 structures.
-It natively supports encoding from/to a two's complement `ByteArray`, and sing+ magnitude representation, making it interoperable with [Kotlin MP BigNum](https://github.com/ionspin/kotlin-multiplatform-bignum) and JVM's `BigInteger`.
+It natively supports encoding from/to a two's complement `ByteArray`, and sign + magnitude representation, making it interoperable with [Kotlin MP BigNum](https://github.com/ionspin/kotlin-multiplatform-bignum) and JVM's `BigInteger`.